unmappedworlds/unmappedworlds.github.io/_posts/2025-11-17-why-i-cant-replay-the-games-i-love.markdown

 ![Bioshock Infinite's floating city Columbia street scene with a massive statue and a hot dog cart.](/assets/images/bioshock-infinite.png)
 *Bioshock Infinite: Welcome to Columbia.
 No repeat rides for me.*

-It's in the human nature to want more of a thing that you enjoy.
+It's in human nature to want more of a thing that you enjoy.
 Hey, I really enjoyed the way Bioshock Infinite ended (or rather the whole journey there), and after sitting through the end credits - I immediately booted up another playthrough.
 Playing through the tightly designed opening, picking up on hints I missed on my first playthrough...
 I replay a game out of pure excitement: I had so much fun, and I want to have more fun.

 But here's the problem.
 In Bioshock Infinite, I lasted a couple of hours until I realized that the game won't make me feel the same way again.
 Yeah, the shooting's fun, the flying city of Columbia is gorgeous, Elizabeth is charming - but it's not the same.
 I know how this story ends, and replaying the game doesn't recapture the sensation.